World Heritage Management Group

 The core members of the World Heritage Management Group are representatives from the following organisations:

 - Visit Scotland

-The functions of the Steering Group were agreed as follows:
+The functions of the World Heritage Management Group were agreed as follows:

-- To support Historic Scotland on drafting the management plan and nomination document
+- To support Historic Environment Scotland on drafting the management plan and nomination document

 - To develop and implement a strategy for local community engagement